 To me, it exposed the sheer innocence and vulnerability of the seahorse, just looking to catch a ride in the current.
 It’s one thing hearing a newsreader or politician declare that our oceans need protecting, but actually seeing such explicit evidence of these foreign objects invading and threatening these precious creatures’ habitats is truly eye-opening.

 Even if you can’t go to the exhibition, take a look at the award-winning photographs on the National History Museum’s website.
-It may not be the same as experiencing them at a large scale in the gallery, but as you’ll see, they’re still undoubtedly powerful.
+It may not be the same as experiencing them on a large scale in the gallery, but as you’ll see, they’re still undoubtedly powerful.